Pluto.jl

 Setting Up Julia Environments

-Creating a custom Julia environment
+Creating a custom environment

 To create a custom Julia environment during a job, follow these steps: